 Bring your favourite music to Minecraft or create your own masterpiece.
 Set free your heart and become the musician you aspire to be!

-If you are interested in making paintings as well, check Joy of Painting, one of my mods that is currently in development.
+If you are interested in making paintings as well, check Joy of Painting, another one of my mods.

 - Music sheets that let you create music